Need to know my rights if I quit- NYC

 Then today at work the person who was supposed to cover me for lunch got called into a meeting (that I was unaware of) by the office manager right around my lunch time.
 I had to page her twice to get any response as to where she was.
 The office manager answered(she did not)and said she would be right out.
 Apparently right out meant 1/2 hour later.
 By then it was 45 minutes after I normally take my lunch.
 I was very hungry and upset and left without a word to anyone.
 I was too upset to eat anything by that point and called from outside and said that I didn't feel well and went home.

 I really am not sure what to do here.
-If I quit I may not get either disabilty from maternity leave or unemployment, but I do know that I am at my boiling point.
+If I quit I may not get either disability from maternity leave or unemployment, but I do know that I am at my boiling point.
 What compensation would I be able to get if any?

 Hi Jade,

-Have you been written up for being late?
 Is it written somewhere you must go to lunch at the same time everyday?
-I don't know what NY's labor laws say about required break periods and lunch periods, but you should check that out before you make a rash decision to quit your job because the employer may have a valid point as to when you should be making up your time.
+I don’t know what NY’s labor laws say about required break periods and lunch periods, but you should check that out before you make a rash decision to quit your job because the employer may have a valid point as to when you should be making up your time as I’m leaning toward the employer on this one given the fact you mentioned nothing about substantiating medical documentation from your physician to support intermittent family medical leave, or any kind of leave during your pregnancy.

 You realize they could make a case for a discharge with good cause over the lateness issue alone?